ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 What are golden handcuffs?

-Golden handcuffs, a type of deferred incentive given to employees, especially those with unique skills or in highly compensated positions, aim to boost long-term retention.
+Golden handcuffs are a type of deferred incentive given to employees, especially those of you with unique skills or in highly compensated positions.
+The goal is simple: to boost long-term retention.

-They exist because losing top talent is expensive: When a valuable employee leaves, it generally costs their employer three to four times their salary to replace them.
-It’s also bad for business because the employee might join a competitor - a bitter pill to swallow for companies in competitive industries and during tight labor markets.
+These incentives exist because losing top talent is expensive.
+When a valuable employee leaves, it generally costs their employer three to four times their salary to replace them.
+It's also bad for business because that employee might join a competitor.
+This is a bitter pill to swallow for companies in competitive industries and during tight labor markets.

-Golden handcuffs can sometimes have a negative connotation.
-This is because they may make it difficult for employees to leave their jobs.
-This is primarily because these financial incentives can lead highly compensated employees to feel financially trapped, compelling them to stay in a position they are not satisfied with due to the fear of substantial financial repercussions.
+However, the term often carries a negative connotation.
+These financial incentives can make highly compensated employees feel financially trapped.
+You might feel compelled to stay in a position you aren't satisfied with simply due to the fear of substantial financial repercussions.

 The mechanics of golden handcuffs